railsuser2014/openobject-doc-book-en/3/3_7/index.rst

 	  business.
 It's managed using double-entry accounting which ensures that each transaction is credited to one account and debited from another.

-	* Analytical accounting (or management accounting, or cost accounting) is an independent accounting system which reflects the general accounts but is structured along axes that represent the company's management needs.
+	* Analytical accounting (or management or cost accounting) is an independent accounting system which reflects the general accounts but is structured along axes that represent the company's management needs.